 YOUTH & GOVERNMENT SEMINARS

-The Youth & Government Seminars are an annual cooperative effort of the West Virginia Department of Education and the HI-Y Leadership Center.
+The Youth & Government Seminars are an annual cooperative effort of the West Virginia Department of Education and the Youth Leadership Association.
 The program brings eighth grade students from all sections of the state to Charleston, WV for three days while the Legislature is in session.

 The Youth & Government Seminars provide an opportunity for eighth grade students throughout the state to learn more about state government by observing it and interacting with its leaders.